Protect yourself from liability on Halloween

 4. Read and understand the definitions of specifically defined terms: Definitions in insurance policies mean everything.
 The insurance company may be defining a term in a way that has a completely different meaning than you think it does.

-5. Confirm the coverage limits are adequate for the loss: This is critical.
+5. Confirm the coverage limits are adequate for each potential loss: This is critical.
 Too many times, I’ve seen clients get in accidents or get sued and not have enough coverage to compensate the injured party.
-Often, just a small increase in premium would have provided the client with the coverage they needed.
+Often, just a small increase in their premium would have gotten the client the coverage they needed.
 If you are not sure how much coverage you need, talk to a qualified attorney or insurance agent.

-While the above items are important to read, remember that there is no shortcut to reading any legal document.
+While the above items are important to confirm, remember that there is no shortcut to reading any legal document.

 Duties owed in an attorney/client relationship go both ways